darrenjw/logreg/DraftPosts/Part3Met.md

     mat
 }
 ```
-Then, in the context of our running logistic regression example, and using the log-posterior from the previous post, we can contruct our kernel and run it as follows.
+Then, in the context of our running logistic regression example, and using the log-posterior from the previous post, we can construct our kernel and run it as follows.
 ```R
 pre = c(10.0,1,1,1,1,1,5,1)
 out = mcmc(init, mhKernel(lpost,